mauriciopoppe/blog/site/content/notes/mathematics/calculus/derivative.md

 <div id="slope-graph"></div>

-By looking at the line we confirm our expectation of the values, any point which belongs to the line whose $x$ coordinate is negative has it's $y$ coordinate (the value of the *slope*) negative as well, and any $x$ coordinate belonging to the line whose $x$ coordinate is positive has it's $y$ coordinate positive as well.
+By looking at the line, we confirm our expectation of the values.
+Any point which belongs to the line whose $x$ coordinate is negative has its $y$ coordinate (the value of the *slope*) negative as well, and any $x$ coordinate belonging to the line whose $x$ coordinate is positive has its $y$ coordinate positive as well.

-There are infinite tangent lines to the curve that represents $\eqref{yx2}$, in the following graph the equation of the line is computed dynamically based on the position of the mouse pointer (computed doing substitutions on $\eqref{line-equation}$)
+There are infinite tangent lines to the curve that represents $\eqref{yx2}$.
+In the following graph, the equation of the line is computed dynamically based on the position of the mouse pointer (computed by doing substitutions on $\eqref{line-equation}$):

 <div id="slope-dynamic"></div>

 ### Second Derivative

-Going back to the falling object formula ($s$ is the distance the object moved after $t$ seconds have elapsed)
+Going back to the falling object formula ($s$ is the distance the object moved after $t$ seconds have elapsed):

 <div>$$
 s = 16t^2
 $$</div>

-The instantaneous rate of change of the distance with respect to time is
+The instantaneous rate of change of the distance with respect to time is:

 <div>$$
 \begin{equation}